pinot-contrib/pinot-docs/basics/indexing/text-search-support.md

 "they", "this", "to", "was", "will", "with", "those"
 ```

-Any occurrence of these words in will be ignored by the tokenizer during index creation and search.
+Any occurrence of these words will be ignored by the tokenizer during index creation and search.

 In some cases, users might want to customize the set.
 A good example would be when `IT` (Information Technology) appears in the text that collides with "it", or some context-specific words that are not informative in the search.
 To do this, one can config the words in `fieldConfig` to include/exclude from the default stop words: